dacely-cloud/toiljs/RSG.md

 **Why dependencies is so unforgiving.** Every third party on your critical path is a system you cannot inspect, cannot fix, and cannot fully secure.
 At the top tier, where the difference between AA and AAA is "everything works, always, and is fully owned," a critical-path dependency is a real cap, not a nitpick.

 **Why client performance is separate from latency.** Delivered latency is usually measured on a capable device, so it can read AAA while the app is unusable on old or low-end hardware.
 The two axes fail independently: a fast server with a bloated, quadratic client is fast for some users and broken for the rest.
 Grading the worst hardware that still matters, rather than the best, is the only way to catch this.

+**Why modern stack is paired with compatibility.** Modernity and reach pull against each other, and grading only one rewards the wrong behavior.
+Score modernity alone and you reward breaking older clients to chase the newest protocol.
+Score compatibility alone and you reward never upgrading.
+Requiring both, modern tech with graceful fallback, is the only posture that serves every user at once, so that is what the top grade demands.

 **Why guardrails are a tag and not an axis.** Grading intent is subjective and gameable.
 Grading results is objective.
 Bad code already loses points on latency and program performance, today, measurably.
 Guardrails only predict the future, so they belong in a predictive tag, not in the present-tense score.